aleexeyy/EthereumDEXArbitrage/README.md

 ## 💡 Simplification

-The bot only works with swaps that include **WETH**, simplifying the route-building process.
+The bot only works with swaps that include **WETH**, simplifying the route-building process, also it build swap routes only of length 2.

 ---